Dexter's Laboratory: Original run Dexter's Laboratory premiered on TNT on April 27, 1996, and the following day on Cartoon Network and TBS. It became the first in a brand of Cartoon Network original cartoons, later including Cow and Chicken, I Am Weasel, Johnny Bravo, The Powerpuff Girls, Ed, Edd n Eddy, and Courage the Cowardly Dog, collectively known as Cartoon Cartoons.

+The first half of the first season aired on TNT a day before Cartoon Network and had "Dial M For Monkey" as the middle segment, while the second half aired exclusively on Cartoon Network and had "The Justice Friends" as the middle segment.

+The series also switched animation houses from Fil-Cartoons to Rough Draft Korea halfway through the season.
+Rough Draft would provide animation for the rest of the series.

+A second season was ordered, which premiered on Cartoon Network on July 16, 1997.
+This season mostly did away with the "Dial M For Monkey" and "Justice Friends" segments, with most episodes consisting of three "Dexter's Laboratory" stories.
+Some episodes contained two 11-minute stories instead of three 7-minute ones.

+The second season is three times the length of the other seasons at 39 half-hour episodes, making it the longest season of a Cartoon Network series and one of the longest seasons of any animated series.

-Dexter's Laboratory went on hiatus on June 15, 1998, after two seasons, with season two lasting 39 episodes.
-The series finale was initially intended to be "Last But Not Beast", which differed from the format of other episodes, in that it was a single 25-minute episode, rather than a collection of shorter segments.
+The second season includes "Dexter and Computress Get Mandark!", an episode created by six-year-old Long Island resident Tyler Samuel Lee, who submitted his idea to Tartakovsky as an audiotape.
+Lee's recorded narration is used in the episode, and Tartakovsky (who often received letters and comments from other fans) said that Lee had "a great understanding of the show and genuinely captured the imaginative kid perspective we're always striving for."
+Composers Thomas Chase, Steve Rucker, and Gary Lionelli provided the musical score for the series.Dexter's Laboratory ended its original run on June 15, 1998, after two seasons.
+The original series finale was "Last But Not Beast", which differed from the format of other episodes, in that it was a single 22-minute episode, rather than a collection of shorter segments.
 By this point, Tartakovsky was exhausted.
 His focus on the series had cost him two relationships, and he went on to joke that the process of running Dexter's Laboratory was like "giving birth to ten children."
-After putting the series on hiatus, Tartakovsky became a supervising producer on colleague Craig McCracken's series, The Powerpuff Girls; he also directed episodes of that series and worked on The Powerpuff Girls Movie.
-After the movie, McCracken would later go on to create Foster's Home for Imaginary Friends, also for Cartoon Network.
-Both Hartman and MacFarlane left Cartoon Network altogether at this point; they moved on to create The Fairly OddParents and Family Guy, respectively.
-Rob Renzetti would later go on to create My Life as a Teenage Robot for Nickelodeon.
-Paul Rudish would also have a chance to develop an animated series for Disney Television Animation; he would reboot Mickey Mouse in 2013 for Disney Channel and 2020 for Disney+.
+Following the series' initial end, Tartakovsky became a supervising producer on colleague Craig McCracken's series, The Powerpuff Girls; he directed episodes of that series and worked on The Powerpuff Girls Movie.
+After the movie, McCracken went on to create Foster's Home for Imaginary Friends for Cartoon Network.
+Both Hartman and MacFarlane left Cartoon Network altogether at this point; the former went on to create The Fairly OddParents and Danny Phantom for Nickelodeon while the latter went on to create Family Guy for Fox respectively.